 Florida law provides that an insurance company has two years to contest the issuance of a life insurance policy, if the policy was obtained through a violation of the insurance contract or was otherwise illegal.
 Florida Statute 627.455 provides:

 Every insurance contract shall provide that the policy shall be incontestable after it has been in force during the lifetime of the insured for a period of 2 years from its date of issue except for nonpayment of premiums and except, at the option of the insurer, as to provisions relative to benefits in event of disability and as to provisions which grant additional insurance specifically against death by accident or accidental means.

-Here, the stranger originated life insurance policy was transferred just after the two year incontestability period (perhaps to avoid scrutiny by the insurance company during the two year period).
+Here, the policy was transferred just after the two year incontestability period (perhaps to avoid scrutiny by the insurance company during the two year period).
 The Florida Supreme Court was tasked with determining whether a policy, illegal from inception, could nevertheless not be challenged where the challenge took place after the two-year window.

-The Florida Supreme Court upheld the validity of the stranger originated life insurance policy, reasoning:
+The Florida Supreme Court upheld the validity of the policy, reasoning:

 While the Berger and Guild policies were procured in furtherance of STOLI schemes, the incontestability statute, section 627.455, by its plain language does not authorize a belated challenge to a policy, which has the required insurable interest as the result of a STOLI scheme.